Hopes-Chantel/RestiBesti/README.md

 ## Technologies Used:

 #### HTML, CSS and Javascript were the coding languages used.
 RestiBesti is a Full-stack CRUD appicationNode/Express/MongoDB app built from the ground up.
 #### RestiBesti also uses OAuth authentication to implement basic authorization that restricts access to features that need a logged in user (adding reviews, viewing restaurants).
+Heroku was used for deployment.

 ## Getting Started:
 #### link to Trello: https://trello.com/b/h2ERjMOM/restibesti

-#### link to deployed applocation:
+#### link to deployed applocation: https://restibesti.herokuapp.com

 ## Next Steps:

 #### I would love to use an API or add links to where the user is able to be directed to GrubHub or Seamless where they can order their food.
+I would also like to be able to access a larget database for city and states so users can use the dropdown to pick from places in their city.